MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/view-branch-hierarchy-team-project.md

   The **Select Branches** dialog appears.

-  - In the **Branches** list, select or clear the checkboxes of the branches that you want to show or hide.
-As you select or clear checkboxes, a preview of your selections appears on the right side of the dialog.
+  - In the **Branches** list, select or clear the branches that you want to show or hide.
+As you select or clear branches, a preview of your selections appears on the right side of the dialog.
   - If your team has many branches, use the buttons above the preview to easily specify the branches that you want to see.
-Hover over a button to display information about what it does.
+Hover over a button to get information about what it does.

 - To fine-tune the details of your diagram, select a specific branch and then select one of the following controls: